 That's because only users with the Publish privilege granted by the administrator are able to publish dashboards.
 This reduces visual clutter for most users and keeps published dashboard quality high.

-What makes it special: Dashboard charts display live, raw event data.
+Dashboard charts display live, raw event data.
 You can explore from any chart to see how the query was built, share charts or whole dashboards with colleagues, and collaborate on getting each query just right.
 Filtering the entire dashboard or refreshing it with the latest data is done in seconds, without leaving the page.

 Filter right from the dashboard

 One other powerful feature is the ability to dynamically adjust the scope of all the queries directly from the dashboard.
 The menu is hidden by default, so click the caret (under the burger menu) in the upper right corner of the screen.
 The menu will open, and you'll be able to adjust the start and end times and layer additional ad hoc filters.

 Let's try that now.
 Enter the start time as "2 weeks ago" and the end time as "now".
 Click into the Filter field and type "bot", select the comparison as "is one of", and then start typing "false" — it should auto-select the complete value.
 Click the green GO button, and wait a few seconds while the dashboard refreshes with the different values.

 Now we're looking at two weeks instead of 28 days of data, and only for those events that weren't flagged as belonging to bots.
 To return to the unfiltered dashboard, simply clear the filter elements and click the GO button again.
 Or just reload the page in the browser.

 Next, we'll bring a chart back into the Explorer and take a deeper look at the query builder.
 Come on!